Magnetic interactions and excitations in SrMnSb$_2$

 $J_{2b}$ and $J_{2c}$ are oriented along the $\mathbf{b}$ ($\hat{x}$) and $\mathbf{c}$ ($\hat{y}$) directions, respectively.
 Consequently, their primary contributions arise from $d_{xz}$ and $d_{yz}$ orbitals, respectively.
 An intriguing observation is that the $d_{x^2-y^2}$ orbital, which aligns directly with the coupling directions of $J_{2b}$ and $J_{2c}$, contributes the least.
 This suggests that the direct exchange is relatively small due to the greater distance associated with $J_{2}$ and stands in stark contrast to the large contribution of $d_{xy}$ to $J_1$.
 Taken together, it becomes evident that the indirect superexchange through the Sb layers adjacent to the Mn layer plays a significant role in determining the magnitude of $J_2$.
 Conversely, $J_{2b}$ exhibits a slightly larger value than $J_{2c}$, possibly attributable to the former's shorter bond length compared to the latter, resulting from the subtle structural distortion.
-The contributions from each $d$-orbital as functions of the Fermi level are shown in \rfig{fig:j12cw_orb}.

-The interlayer exchange couplings are notably weaker owing to the substantial distance between Mn layers along the $\mathbf{a}$ ($\hat{z}$) direction.
-The closest interlayer coupling $J_a$ is identified as FM with a value of \SI{-0.029}{meV}, consistent with the experimental C-type spin ordering listed in Table~\ref{tbl:INS}.
+The interlayer exchange couplings are notably weaker owing to the substantial distance ($R_{ij}>\SI{11}{\AA}$) between Mn layers along the $\mathbf{a}$ ($\hat{z}$) direction.
+The calculated nearest interlayer coupling $J_a$ is FM, consistent with the experimental C-type spin ordering, and has a value of \SI{-0.029}{meV}, which is comparable with INS measurements as we discuss later.